mlbench/mlbench-docs/benchmark-tasks.rst

 Benchmark Task Implementations
 ------------------------------

-For details on the available Benchmark implementations, please see :doc:`Benchmarking Implementations <mlbench-benchmarks:benchmark-implementations>` .
+For details on the available Benchmark implementations, please see :ref:`Benchmarking Implementations <mlbench-benchmarks:benchmark-implementations>` .

 .. rubric:: References